HTJenna/Churn_Prediction/README.md

 Installation instructions and Usage Guide:

--Install Python (preferably version 3.7 or later) can be downloaded from python.org.
+- Install Python (preferably version 3.7 or later) can be downloaded from python.org.

--Install requred library packages for data manipulation, machine learning, and visualization.
+- Install requred library packages for data manipulation, machine learning, and visualization.

   pip install pandas numpy scikit-learn seaborn matplotlib.